-- Promote environmental sustainability in new urban cities in Kuwait, such as the Silk City and Five Islands developments. - Increase the density of native trees and retain large, mature trees throughout landscapes. - Enhance the status of urban ecology in key cities in Kuwait.
+- Promote environmental sustainability in new urban cities in Kuwait, such as the Silk City and Five Islands developments. - Increase the density of native trees and retain large, mature trees throughout landscapes. - · Enhance the status of urban ecology in key cities in Kuwait.

-Applying an eco-friendly approach to urban development will enhance the quanti-ty and quality of habitats and thus the ecology of cities.
+Applying an eco-friendly approach to urban development will enhance the quantity and quality of habitats and thus the ecology of cities.
 Green infrastructure can provide valuable services and increase resilience to extreme weather events and climate change.

 Empirical evidence of the health benefits of green space is growing.
-The idea that humans possess an inherent affinity for natural systems and processes70 - links green spaces and human health.
+The idea that humans possess an inherent affinity for natural systems and processes of links green spaces and human health.
 Green spaces contribute to physical health and well-being by encouraging physical activity.
-Research has also demonstrated an association between parks and open spaces and the propensity to engage in physical activity, although this finding is not consistent across all studies71.
-Kuwait urban areas have limited open green spaces that currently restrict opportunities for physical activities.
+Research has also demonstrated an association between parks and open spaces and the propensity to engage in physical activity, although this finding is not consistent across all studies to engage in physical activity open green spaces that currently restrict opportunities for physical activities.